-Risk of Grey Baby Syndrome
+Grey Baby Syndrome

 An additional concern with chloramphenicol use is Grey Baby Syndrome.
 Chloramphenicol can cause toxicity in some premature and young infants because their underdeveloped liver enzymes are unable to metabolise (break down) the drug properly.
 Symptoms of Grey Baby Syndrome include grey skin colour, abdominal distention, vomiting, flaccidity and breathing difficulties.
 However, this has not been reported as a result of exposure from breastfeeding.